flaviocopes/svelte-handbook/content/Cross-component State Management in Svelte.md

 </script>
 ```

-You can only use `getContext` to retrieve a key either in the component that used `setContext`, or in one if its descendants.
+You can only use `getContext` to retrieve a key either in the component that used `setContext` or in one of its descendants.

 If you want to let two components living in 2 different component trees communicate, there's another tool for us: **stores**.